Beaverstach History, Family Crest & Coats of Arms

-Important Dates for the Beaverstach family
+Early History of the Beaverstach family

 This web page shows only a small excerpt of our Beaverstach research.
 Another 53 words (4 lines of text) are included under the topic Early Beaverstach History in all our PDF Extended History products and printed products wherever possible.

 Beaverstach Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Beaverstach family name include Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.

 Early Notables of the Beaverstach family (pre 1700)